ssbc/multiserver/README.md

 Browsers can use WebSockets and WebRTC.
 WebRTC gives you p2p, but needs an introducer.
 Another option is [utp](https://github.com/mafintosh/utp-native)
-- probably the most convienent, because it doesn't need an introducer on _every connection_ (but it does require some bootstrapping), but that doesn't work in the browser either.
+- probably the most convenient, because it doesn't need an introducer on _every connection_ (but it does require some bootstrapping), but that doesn't work in the browser either.